irad100/Gannenet/README.md

 `python3 app.py faces/<FACE_FILE> audio/alarm.wav 10 "Microsoft Word" "Spotify" "AdobeAcrobat" "Finder"`

+Note: To find out what is the appropriate name for each app you can run:

+`while true; do sleep 1; osascript scripts/active_app.applescript; done`

+Then switch to the wanted app

 # Credits
 This project was created thanks to these amazing projects: